The basics: What are FBA, FBM, and SFP?

 With those three acronyms out of the way, how do you know what service is best for you?

 Whatever you decide, you’ll want to do your research and pick the method that best suits your business.
 The last thing you want to do is to jump into a program without doing your research.
-You could end up making a costly mistake, and Amazon will then suspend your account.
+You could end up making a costly mistake like paying more than expected for shipping for SFP.